alberreman/Distributed-Collaborative-Entity/Adding and Removing Stakeholder Groups.md

 **A metacolony** -

 >   Head of/attached to all colonies.
 Booting people from the board or
 >   organization would be less straight forward, but possible.
-You could just
+Maybe you could
->   make each SH group tagged with some \#skill, and then if one SH group was
+>   tag each SH group with some \#skill, and then if one SH group was removed,
->   removed, all future votes would just not include that \#skill in the vote,
+>   all future votes would just not include that \#skill in the vote, and no
->   and no longer distribute \$ to that group.
-Reputation would just slowly
+>   longer distribute \$ to that group.
+(Probably not currently possible with
+>   Colony, not sure if it is something you could change.)
+Reputation would just
->   decay over time.
-You could also just slowly phase a SH group out by not
+>   slowly decay over time.
+You could also just slowly phase a SH group out by
->   removing them from board-level votes, but instead just stop funding them.
-It
+>   not removing them from board-level votes, but instead just stop funding
->   is unclear if a metacolony could have representative governance – certainly
+>   them.
+It is unclear if a metacolony could have representative governance –
->   not as the tech stands now, but this may or may not be changeable.
+>   certainly not as the tech stands now, but this may or may not be changeable.